strumtrar/virtio-spec/net-workstream/features-1.4.md

    which can be recycled by the driver when the packets from the completed page is fully consumed.
 8. The device should be able to consume multiple pages for a receive GSO stream.

+## 3.3 Virtqueue notification coalescing re-arming support
+0. Design goal:
+   a.
+Avoid constant notifications from the device even in conditions when
+      the driver may not have acted on the previous pending notification.
+1. When Tx and Rx virtqueue notification coalescing is enabled, and when such a notification is reported by the device, the device stops sending further notifications until the driver rearms the notifications of the virtqueue.
+2. When the driver rearms the notification of the virtqueue, the device to notify again if notification coalescing conditions are met.